 If you prefer soft and chewy cookies like me, this is the recipe you need to save for future cookie baking, too.
 For kid-friendly, soft and chewy chocolate chip cookies, trade out vanilla extract for the dissolved espresso powder and substitute milk chocolate or semi-sweet chocolate chips for the dark chocolate chips.

-For a soft and chewy chocolate, chocolate chip cookie, try my Double Chocolate Pudding Cookies.
+For a soft and chewy double chocolate chip cookie, try my Double Chocolate Pudding Cookies.

 Coffee and Dark Chocolate Chip Cookies